 Designers and brands are delivering said goodness in the form of anything and everything rendered in hot pink.
 Softer, Millenial-pink tones are still relevant and can enjoy plenty of airtime for seasons to come, but it's the punchier, highlighter-worthy hues that have been the focus point lately.
 The Who What Wear team were all in agreement that despite there also being an influx of chilli reds and sky blues, it's this bold Barbie pink that is already leading the pack.
 Net-a-Porter alone has bought into 3000 iterations of joyful dresses, and from what we've seen a preview of, many are rendered in this trending colour.

-Only yesterday did Jacquemus launch a pink festive capsule collection, which caused searches on Lyst (the leading fashion shopping app) for the brand's pink bags to jump up by 61%.
+At the tail-end of last year Jacquemus launch a pink festive capsule collection, which caused searches on Lyst (the leading fashion shopping app) for the brand's pink bags to jump up by 61%.
 Add that to the fact that general searches for hot-pink items on the platform are up MoM by 23% and you can see interest is forming.

 Jennifer Lopez in the most iconic pink dress of our time?
 Wearing Giambattista Valli in 2018.

 "Wearing colours under your chin that you absolutely know suit you is vital.
 The effect of colour so close to the face can be surprisingly powerful—slimming, enlivening and health-giving or ageing, adding weight and making you look as if you are exhausted," Helen Venables, the MD at House of Colour told me back in 2017.
 Interestingly, what I have found from my research via lookbooks, catwalk shows, celebrity pictures and Instagram outfits is that this attention-grabbing colour appears to suit everyone game enough to wear it.

 So without further ado, let's look at how bright pink is reimagined for spring 2021, how women are already wearing it and the shopping pieces I'd recommend if you're feeling tempted…